gitcoinco/gitcoin_cadcad_model/README.md

     * Alternatively, you can just unzip the `model/data/simulation_result.tar.xz` file.
 4. Perform any analytics on the generated data or use one of the available notebooks.

+Additionally, there are several options on the `run_simulation.py` script that encapsulates the features on `env_config.py` without needing to modify it.

 ## Repository Structure

 ### Root of the Repository: